riccardo-noviello/vending-machine/README.md

 Spring Boot 3, Java 17, Maven, H2 in memory DB

 Caveats:
-- Uses a mock JWT token, but the authentication mechanism is a oauth2
+- The authentication mechanism is Oauth2, but token has no expiry logic
-- Token does not expire
 - In memory DB means all data disappears after the application shuts down